APrettyCoolProgram/DotfilesAndGistsEtc/README.md

     <img align="center" src="https://github.com/APrettyCoolProgram/dotfiles-gists-etc/blob/master/AppData/Image/Project/dotfiles-gists-etc-project-screenshot-01.png" alt="Alternate text for image" width="600">
 </p>

+# Examples
+If your project has examples, give them here.

+# Updating
+If your project can be updated, describe how to do so here.

+# Uninstall
+If your project can be uninstalled, describe how to do so here.

 # Deploying
 If your project can be deployed, describe how to do so here.